HerodotusDev/hdp-module-template/README.md

 make setup
 ```

+You should now be in a Python virtual environment.

 ### 2. Build the Module

 Build the custom module.
-Ensure the module is already created.
-If not, complete the previous step first.
+HDP requires a compiled Cairo program to run.

+After completing your custom module in the `/custom_module` folder (following the [instructions above](#how-to-write-an-hdp-module)), build it with:

 ```sh
 make build-cairo
 ```

-Or navigate to the root of the module folder and run:
+Or navigate to the root of the Cairo program folder and run:

 ```sh
 scarb build
 ```

-This should generate a new build file in the following structure:
+This should generate a new build file with the following structure:

 ```
 custom_module \